flaxandteal/dewret/docs/eager_execution.md

 - Verify that input arguments are valid
 - Inspect real outputs before committing to workflow generation

+---

 ## Usage

-When using eager evaluation, dewret will evaluate and execute the workflow **immediately**, rather than generating a declarative workflow (like CWL or Snakemake).
+When using eager evaluation, dewret will evaluate and execute the workflow **immediately**, rather than generating a declarative workflow.
 This is useful for debugging and inspecting runtime behavior.

+---

-#### Simple workflow or task
+### Simple workflow or task

 Given the following workflow:

 ```python
 from dewret.tasks import (
     workflow,